Novean-Institute-of-Standards/NIS-Standards/Navigation/PortInterchange/Protocol.md

-# DRAFT: Port Interchange Protocol:
+# Port Interchange Protocol: 1ST DRAFT - PROPOSAL

-*Concept: a proposal for a standard of customs to be utilized for take-off from, and landing at, locations in* Dual Universe
+*Summary: A standard of customs to be utilized for take-off from, and landing at, locations in* Dual Universe.

 - [Introduction](#introduction)
   - [Motivation](#motivation)